 Treatments include medicines, procedures, and other therapies.
 These treatments can relieve PH symptoms and slow the progress of the disease.
 Lifestyle changes also can help control symptoms.

 The World Health Organization divides pulmonary hypertension (PH) into five groups.
-These groups are organized based on the cause of the condition.
+These groups are organized based on the cause of the condition and treatment options.

-In all groups, the average pressure in the pulmonary arteries is higher than
+In all groups, the average pressure in the pulmonary arteries is 25 mmHg or higher.
+The pressure in normal pulmonary arteries is 8–20 mmHg at rest.

 (Note that group 1 is called pulmonary arterial hypertension (PAH) and groups 2 through 5 are called pulmonary hypertension.
 However, together all groups are called pulmonary hypertension.)